 The actual recording part is very simple.
 Start playing a game and you’ll have two options.
 First, you can start a new recording by using the Share button, which will record for the period you specified in the settings, or until you hit the Share button again.

 The second option is to capture a video of something that just happened.
 Your PlayStation 4 automatically saves the last 15 minutes of gameplay from your current play session.
 If you encounter an amazing gameplay moment that you didn’t see coming, you can still capture it on video even if you didn’t think to hit the Share button.
 We’ll explain how to do both kinds of recording — the controls are similar but vary slightly in each case.

 3. Start a new recording

 Make sure that the game you’re recording doesn’t automatically disable recording features, as well.
-Certain titles — Metal Gear Solid V: The Phantom Pain is an infamous example — will temporarily stop the capture feature from working in order to preserve story spoilers.
+Certain titles — Metal Gear Solid V: The Phantom Pain is an infamous example, as well as the Ratchet & Clank reboot — will temporarily stop the capture feature from working in order to preserve story spoilers.
 To get around this, you’ll have to use a capture card rather than the built-in share features on the console, but very few games make use of it more than a few times.

 4. Save the last 15 minutes of video

 When something great happens in a game and you want to record it, but you didn’t previously hit the Share button to start a video, you aren’t out of luck.
 Your PS4 is always recording video, it just doesn’t save that video unless you tell it to.
 The last 15 minutes of your gameplay session is always saved in the PS4’s video cache.
 So if you just got through a tough boss fight or pulled off a sweet headshot, you can still save the video from the cache.

 Here’s the thing: If you want to save the last 15 minutes of your gameplay, do not double-press the Share button!
 That’ll start a new video recording from the moment you push the button onward.
 Starting a new recording will delete the cached video.